 In case you’re looking for something with a higher spec profile, you should keep reading.

 If you’ve set your mind on purchasing one of these beautiful bikes, take a moment to see what’s available on Amazon as well.

-If you type “Diamondback Overdrive” in the search box on Amazon, you will get lots of results for these four models and some other Overdrive models that are not available on the official Diamondback website.
+If you type “Diamondback Overdrive” in the search box on Amazon, you will get lots of results for these three models and some other Overdrive models that are not available on the official Diamondback website.

 Note that the names on Amazon are usually lengthy and strange, but they tell you what you need to know about the bikes.
 The most popular models here include: